 I am so glad I started making my own pie crust.
 It’s so easy!
 I used to rush to the grocery just to get one, but those days are over.
 With this simple recipe, I could have a pie crust stored in my freezer available for use anytime I need it.
 The ingredients are basic that you could probably have this already in your pantry.

 The steps and the preparations are so simple, and you can easily mold it into whatever pie crust size that you like.
 I like using my mini pie crust pan for small serving portion, or sometimes the big one for sharing.
-This pie crust is buttery and flakey and great for any sweet pie or savory pie.
+This pie crust is buttery and flaky and great for any sweet pie or savory pie.
 I had used this for my Mini Strawberry Pie, Peach Pie and Berries Pie and they all turned out amazing!
 The next time you want to make pie, just make your own pie crust, easy breezy!
 Let’s get started!

-- 2 1/2 cups (350 grams) all-purpose flour
+- 2 1/2 cups (350 grams) All-Purpose Flour

-- 1/2 teaspoon (4 grams) salt
+- 1/2 tsp (4 grams) Salt

-- 1 tablespoon (14 grams) granulated white sugar
+- 1 tbsp (14 grams) granulated Sugar

-- 1 cup (2 sticks) (226 grams) unsalted butter, chilled, and cut into 1 inch (2.5 cm) pieces
+- 1 cup (2 sticks) (226 grams) unsalted Butter, chilled, and cut into 1 inch (2.5 cm) pieces

-- 1/4 to 1/2 cup (60 – 120 ml) ice water
+- 1/4 to 1/2 cup (60 – 120 ml) ice COLD water

-- For each disk of pastry, on a lightly floured surface, roll out the pastry to fit into a 8 or 9 inch (20 to 23 cm) pie pan or any pie pan you prefer.
+- Ready to Use: For each disk of pastry, on a lightly floured surface, roll out the pastry to fit into a 8 or 9 inch (20 to 23 cm) pie pan or any pie pan you prefer.
 To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards to get uniform thickness).
 To make sure it is the right size, take your pie pan, flip it over, and place it on the rolled out pastry.
 The pastry should be about 2 inches (5 cm) larger than your pan.

 Makes two – 9 inch (23 cm) pie crusts.
 Preparation time 30 minutes.